ArielAvshalom/CSCI-39575-Graph-Theory/Assignments/Assignment_1.md

-# Part 1 : turning graphs into adjacency lists and matrices
+# Part 1 : turning graphs into adjacency lists and matrices (6 points)

 Given the following graphs, create their adjacency matrices and adjacency lists: